Esammy/Naomai/README.md

    - Booking functionality allows students to reserve their preferred lodges.
    - Notifications and confirmation emails are sent to both students and landlords upon successful bookings.

-4. Reviews and Ratings:
-   - Students can leave reviews and ratings for properties they have stayed in.
-   - Reviews help future students make informed decisions about their accommodation choices.

 ## Getting Started